Nutritional Development Services

 Description: We have many new items on the menu each summer, and we would like feedback from our sites to see how the children are enjoying these items.
 The Fellow will design questions and analyze the results.
 The student will receive training for Blackboard Messaging Service, which will be used to send this interactive survey to sites.
 If the student has any ideas about how we can promote these new foods throughout the summer, this feedback is encouraged and welcomed.
 This project is ideal for students who are interested in nutrition education and/or marketing.
 The student will provide feedback to the staff dietitian and staff that develop the menu.
 The Fellow should start this project as early in the summer as possible in order to solicit feedback throughout the entire program.

 - Project 4: Social Media: Promoting Summer Meals via Facebook, Twitter, and Instagram

 Description: Maintain Facebook, Twitter, and Instagram accounts for NDS summer meals daily.
 Guidance will be provided and the student is encouraged to have ideas.
 The primary responsibilities will be to post engaging content about the summer meals program to Facebook and Instagram and to hold a social media contest to increase engagement with our Facebook page.
 One of our goals for this summer is to expand our reach to engage more site supervisors and parents; the student may consider creating a social media handout for sites to distribute.
 This project is ideal for someone who is interested in communications.
 Meal photographs and designs may be used for future brochures and marketing materials.

-Interested Penn undergraduate students should send an email to firstname.lastname@example.org with a resume and a cover letter specifying your interest.
-In the cover letter, please describe how this fellowship will help you explore a particular career path and/or develop a specific skill.
+Interested Penn undergraduate students should apply using this Qualtrics form with a resume and a cover letter specifying your interest in this fellowship.
+In the cover letter, please describe how the fellowship will help you explore a particular career path and/or develop a specific skill.

-Applicants should not contact the organizations directly.
-Please email email@example.com with any questions regarding the fellowships.
+Applicants should not contact the organization directly.
+Please email Katie Steele at email@example.com with any questions regarding the fellowships.